Kryvyi Rih, Krivoi Rog - Inguletsky, Saksahan, Pervomaisk, Annovsk, Zheltorechensk, Popelnostovsk, Novokryvorizke, Valyavkinske, Kirova |

 |

 Iron ore has been known in the Kryvyi Rih district since at least 1781, although it was also known to the 'ancients'.
 By 1881, sufficient ore at grades of ~70% Fe, with associated manganese, had been indicated to begin industrial extraction.
 By 1884, >0.10 Mt of iron ore had been mined, and a 505 km railway constructed from Yasynuvata station via Kryvyi Rih to Dolynska station.
 Production expanded rapidly in the following years, and by 1896 there were 20 mines producing over 1 Mt of ore in the Kryvyi Rih Basin.
 Expansion continued up to 1917, when production dropped during the first world war and during the various conflicts of the Bolshevik Revolution.
-The USSR began planning of an integrated steel plant in 1929 to take iron ore and coal all the way to finished steel products, and in August 1934 the first metal was produced at Kryvorizhstal.
+The USSR began planning of an integrated steel plant in 1929 to take iron ore from Kryvyi Rihand coal from the Donets Basin to the east, all the way to finished steel products.
+In August 1934 the first metal was produced at Kryvorizhstal.
 Prior to the onset of the second world war, the complex operated 3 blast and 2 open hearth furnaces along with a heat and power plant.
 In 1941 a blooming mill of 1.7 Mtpa, a fourth blast and third open hearth furnace came on line shortly before Nazi occupation.
 Before occupation, the workforce was evacuated and during the German administration, from the August 1941 to February 1944, the plant was destroyed.
 Following the recapture of the area, the operation was rebuilt and progressively expanded, culminating in installation of the largest blast furnace in the world in 1974.
 In 1996, following Ukrainian independence, restructuring took place, and in 2004 the operation was privatised.
 The first privatization agreement was dismissed in court in June 2005, and a second round concluded in 2005, as detailed towards the end of this record.

-The Krivoi Rog Series is folded itno a complex synclinorial structure of synclinal and anticlinal folds with dips on the limbs of 45 to 80°, for the most part with a keel shaped synclinal closure plunging at up to 40° northwards.
-The limbs of the major synform has been intruded by Proterozoic granite and are cut by longitudinal faults or overthrusts, resulting in the ore-bearing units being segregated along the north-south strike of the basin to form the: i). southern-most Inguletsky, ii). the Saksagan or Main, iii). the Pervomaisk, iv).
+The Krivoi Rog Series is folded into a complex synclinorial structure of synclinal and anticlinal folds with dips on the limbs of 45 to 80°, for the most part with a keel shaped synclinal closure plunging at up to 40° northwards.
+The limbs of the major synform has been intruded by Proterozoic granite and are cut by longitudinal faults or overthrusts, resulting in the ore-bearing units being segregated along the north-south strike of the basin to form the: i). southern-most Inguletsky, ii). the Saksahan or Main, iii). the Pervomaisk, iv).
 Annovsk, and v). the northern Zheltorechensk and Popel'nostovsk ore fields.
-The largest reserves of high grade ores are concentrated in the Saksagan ore field where the ore-bearing middle unit attains a thickness of up to 2000 m and contains up to eight BIF seams.
+The largest reserves of high grade ores are concentrated in the Saksahan ore field where the ore-bearing middle unit attains a thickness of up to 2000 m and contains up to eight BIF seams.

-The BIFs (locally termed 'ferruginous quartzites') comprise magnetite, magnetite-hematite, and hematite varieties, the most economically significant being the unoxidized magnetite and magnetite-hematite varieties.
+The BIFs (locally termed 'ferruginous quartzites') comprise magnetite, magnetite-hematite and hematite varieties, the most economically significant being the unoxidized magnetite and magnetite-hematite varieties.
 The high grade ores consist mainly of iron oxides and hydroxides which form column-like, less commonly stock-, and lens-like, and more rarely layer-like segregations and bodies within the BIF units, the characteristics of which vary from location to location within the basin.
 This high grade ore was formed by the leaching of quartz and oxidation of iron silicates within the BIFs.

 The high grade segregations are commonly localised on the limbs of the major folds where those limbs are deformed by tranverse cross-folds and 'crumpling', accompanied by the development of cleavage and interstratal movements, strike-slip faulting, fracture intersections and in zones of fracturing, crushing and jointing.
 They form chains with larger or smaller accumulations, with the individual ore bodies apparently merging at depth in the keel of the syncline to form large ore columns coinciding with the fold keels.

-The richest concentrations of ore in the main Saksagan ore field are associated with the fifth and sixth BIF units, which contain higher grade primary mineralisation, and have thinner bedding which contributed to the development of the deformation.
+The richest concentrations of ore in the main Saksahan ore field are associated with the fifth and sixth BIF units, which contain higher grade primary mineralisation, and have thinner bedding which contributed to the development of the deformation.
 The ore segregations are located totally within the BIF units, on the limbs and within the keels of the synclines.
 In the Southern ore fields, concordant planar ore layers are localised in the unconformable contact between the middle and upper sections of the Krivoi Rog Series.
 In the Northern ore fields, the ores have been hydrothermally-metasomatically altered.

 High grade hypogene magnetite-hematite jaspilite polished slab from the Inguletsky Mine, Kryvyi Rih.
 It is strongly magnetic, mainly composed of pale- to mid-grey magnetite and red hematite bands with very little silica.
 Sample collected 1994.
 Image by Mike Porter, 2022.